Validation and results of an approximate model for the stress of a Tokamak toroidal field coil at the inboard midplane: Broad implications of the model

-This case considers a solid cylinder with uniform materials properties, with some finite axial force $F_z$ and some finite external pressure $P_{ext}$.
+This case considers a solid cylinder with uniform materials properties, not a shell.
+This corresponds to the case that the inner leg of the TF coil is bucked against a solid (not hollow) bucking cylinder, or the case that the central column of a Spherical Tokamak is solid and has no central solenoid.
+This is sometimes called a ``plugged" bore.
+We consider some finite axial force $F_z$ and some finite external pressure $P_{ext}$.
 According to the Lam\'e thick cylinder pressure vessel solutions, the solution to the transverse stress distribution is $\sigma_r = \sigma_\theta = -P_{ext}$ everywhere within the cylinder.
-This is analogous to the hydrostatic-like case, where a uniform external pressure produces a uniform internal pressure. $\sigma_z$ is in general different, and dependent on $F_z$.
+This is analogous to the hydrostatic-like case, where a uniform external pressure produces a uniform internal pressure.